DecipherOne/containmentUnit/README.md

    <b> If installation of the containmentUnit fails because of a conflict with WebTests simply installed the required version</b>

     pip install WebTest==1.3.3

+###Update thirdPartyPaths.json

+    You will need to find where python27 is located and get to the containmentUnit site-package.

+    My installation was located at : /usr/local/lib/python2.7/site-packages/containmentUnit

+    Inside containmentUnit there should be a config folder.
+    Inside config you should see a file called thirdPartyPaths.json

+    Open this folder up in a text editor.

+    ###Update Contents of thirdPartyPaths.json

+        When you first Open the file you will see the default windows paths :

+        {"casperjs": "c:/casperjs/bin/","browser-mob-proxy":"c:/browsermob-proxy-2.0.0/bin/browsermob-proxy.bat" }

+        This json structure is how the application will resolve the path of our casperjs and browser-mob-proxy installations.
+        For my linux installation, I had to alter this to :

+        {"casperjs": "/home/me/casperjs/bin","browser-mob-proxy":"/home/me/browser-mob-proxy2.0/bin/browsermob-proxy" }

+###Make sure that the project has adequate read/write permissions